Sarthakischauhan/leetcodes/README.md

 ### Hashmap/Hashset questions
 1. [Find the difference of two arrays](diff_two_arrays.py) easy question, more of these to come, LC #[2215](https://leetcode.com/problems/find-the-difference-of-two-arrays/description/)
 2. [Unique Number of Occurences](unq_number_occ.py) I have said what I have said, LC #[1207](https://leetcode.com/problems/unique-number-of-occurrences/description/).
+3. [Determine if two strings are close](two_strings_close.py) Fun question to solve, I could have never solved it in first try.
+LC #[1657](https://leetcode.com/problems/determine-if-two-strings-are-close/description/)

 That's all for now folks!